-To the west of PT Asia Tani Persada but separated by a narrow stretch of land outside of the concessions is another concession owned by PT Rimba Persada Sejahtera and supplying to APP, PT Daya Tani Kalbar.
-The concession has 15,341 ha of forested orangutan habitat remaining.
-PT Daya Tani Kalbar's public summary document confirms the presence of orangutans within the concession .

-Northeast of PT Daya Tani Kalbar, in between the concession and
+To the west of PT Asia Tani Persada but separated by a narrow stretchPT Mayawana Persada, PT Asia Tani Persada, and PT Mayangkaraof land outside of the concessions is another concession ownedTanaman Industri is a narrow stretch of land.
+Nest surveys carried outby PT Rimba Persada Sejahtera and supplying to APP, PT DayaIn the landscape in 2015 by International Animal Rescue and BorneoTani Kalbar.
+The concession has 15,341 ha of forested orangutanNature Foundation found 90 orangutan nests in this stretch of land.habitat remaining.
+PT Daya Tani Kalbar's public summary documentNortheast of PT Daya Tani Kalbar, in between the concession and